Bridge number, Heegaard genus and non-integral Dehn surgery: Introduction

 \subsection{Acknowledgements}

 In the course of this work KB was partially supported by NSF Grant DMS-0239600, by the University of Miami 2011 Provost Research Award, and by a grant from the Simons Foundation (\#209184 to Kenneth Baker).
 KB would also like to thank the Department of Mathematics at the University of Texas at Austin for its hospitality during his visits.
 These visits were supported in part by NSF RTG Grant DMS-0636643.
+CG was partially supported by NSF Grant DMS-0906276.
+The authors would like to thank the referee for detailed and helpful comments.